-Part of enabling a reseller includes basic orientation.
+Part of enabling a partner includes basic orientation.
 The orientation meeting would typically take one hour and you would cover the following:

 - Portal Demo.
 You would start with a demo of your portal, the critical policies and allow them to download the Price List, Demo Script and Competitive matrix.
 It should take about 7 minutes.
 Here is a Sample Demo Script that corresponds to the Chanimal portal.

 - Product Demo.
 You would then give a model of how you would demo the product.
 It should take about 17 minutes–the ultimate time before a prospect starts losing attention (longer demos are typically “training” demos–not selling demos).
 Demos that follow this format have typically increased the close-ratio over 20%.
 We won’t cover why or all the reasoning here, but attached is a sample product demo script